alefore/weblog/ten-years-of-edge.md

 The reason the `LineSequence` needs to be sorted is to be able to run binary searches given a prefix.

-One could argue that these modules should receive a `std::set` or some other similar type.
+One could argue that these functions should receive a `std::set` or some other similar type.
 Such a discussion would be entirely orthogonal to the point of this example.